Tiratricol

 Tiratricol (also known as TRIAC or triiodothyroacetic acid) is a thyroid hormone analogue.
 Triiodothyroacetic acid is also a physiologic thyroid hormone that is present in the normal organism in low concentrations.
+Tiratricol is an analogue of a naturally circulating metabolite of the active thyroid hormone T3.
+MCT8 is a specific thyroid hormone transporter.
+While T3 and T4 thyroid hormones rely on MCT8 to enter several tissues such as the brain, tiratricol can enter cells independently of MCT8.
+Once inside cells, tiratricol activates the thyroid hormone receptor in a similar way to endogenous T3.